legioncode/WALaerospace/results/Flessenpost/README.md

 # Results Flessenpost

 This folder contains the results of Flessenpost.
 Flessenpost is a greedy algorithm which takes in two arguments: a list of the available spacecrafts and a list of the parcels to be assigned.
-PostNL sorts both lists based on the mass-volume ratios of the objects they contain, and starts assigning parcels to spacecrafts beginning with the largest ratios, initially skipping the outliers of the parcellist.
+Flessenpost sorts both lists based on the mass-volume ratios of the objects they contain, and starts assigning parcels to spacecrafts beginning with the largest ratios, initially skipping the outliers of the parcellist.
-.
 Packages that could not be assigned initially are saved in a list and randomly assigned to the initial solution if possible, after which the outliers are taken into consideration as well.
 A short summary of the outcomes of Flessenpost:

 > Packinglist 1\
 > Packages: 89\